-The analysis of the cumulated number of pairs of inflorescences on the trunk indicated that there was no significant difference between FS and WS for both sites based on confidence intervals (Fig. 4a, b).
-In Counami trees, there was a significant difference in the cumulated number of branches of the trunk between FS and WS after 5-6 years old based on confidence intervals (Fig. 4c).
-In Sparouine trees there was no significant difference in the cumulated number of branches on the trunk between FS and WS based on confidence intervals (Fig. 4d).
+The analysis of the cumulated number of pairs of inflorescences on the trunk indicated that there was no significant difference between FS and WS for both sites based on confidence intervals (Fig. 2a, b).
+In Counami trees, there was a significant difference in the cumulated number of branches of the trunk between FS and WS after 5-6 years old (Fig. 2c).
+In Sparouine trees there was no significant difference in the cumulated number of branches on the trunk between FS and WS (Fig. 2d).

-The height growth rate, calculated for the first seven years of growth, was significantly different between FS and WS on both sites (P < 0.001; ANOVA; Fig. 5), with highest growth rates always exhibited by FS trees.

-When comparing all four conditions in term of performance traits at whole tree level, significant differences were identified for tree height, DBH, the branching order, the height of the first flowering and first branching, and the node rank for first branching (Table 3; P < 0.05; ANOVA).
-No significant differences appeared for any trait within Sparouine between FS and WS trees (P > 0.05; ANOVA).
-Significant differences between FS and WS trees within Counami were found for tree height, the branching order, the height of first flowering, and the node rank of first branching (P < 0.05; ANOVA).
-Between-site differences were found for DBH and the height of first flowering (P < 0.05; ANOVA).
+A significant effect of soil was identified for tree height, DBH, the branching order, and the height of the first flowering and first branching (P < 0.05; Table 3;LMER), with all whole-tree-level traits increasing in FS.

 Characterisation of functional traits

-The first and second axes of the multivariate analysis of correlations for functional traits explained 47.0 % of the inertia (Fig. 6a).
-The first axis (28.5 %) clustered individuals for C:Nleaf, Lpet, Apet, Aleaf and Nleaf.
-The second axis (18.5 %) clustered individuals for H2Ores,leaf, and Kleaf.
-Conditions (soil types x sites) were differentiated along the first axis (Fig. 6b; P < 0.05; ANOVA) with significant differences (i) between FS and WS within Counami and (ii) between Counami and Sparouine when only considering FS.
+The first and second axes of the PCA for functional traits explained 47.0 % of the inertia (Fig. 3a).
+The first axis (28.5 %) is driven by C:Nleaf, Lpet, Apet, Aleaf and Nleaf.
+The second axis (18.5 %) is driven by H2Ores,leaf, and Kleaf.
+Conditions (i.e. soil types x sites) were differentiated along the first axis (Fig. 3b; P < 0.05; ANOVA) with significant differences (i) between FS and WS within Counami and (ii) between Counami and Sparouine when only considering FS.
 Conditions were more strongly differentiated along the first axis (P < 0.001; ANOVA) with Counami trees in WS differing from Sparouine trees in both FS and WS.
-When comparing soil types and sites for each trait separately, significant average heterogeneity appeared only for Lpet and Aleaf (Table 4).
-Trees on FS had longer petioles (Lpet) and larger leaves (Aleaf) than those on WS in Counami but not in Sparouine (P < 0.05; Tukey’s test).
+Significant effect of soil was detected for leaf residual water content and leaf K content (P < 0.05; Table 4), with lower residual water content but higher K content for FS trees.

 DISCUSSION

-To our knowledge, our study is the first that compares both tree architectural development and functional traits for a generalist tree species able to colonize starkly contrasting soil types: FS and WS.
-Our pedological analysis clearly demonstrates strong contrasts in soil characteristics between FS and WS, opening the possibility of soil-related phenotypic variance.
-Contrary to our proposed hypothesis, the functional variance between FS and WS is low and does not mirror the interspecific variance in functional composition.
-Nevertheless, significant soil-related phenotypic variance is mainly mediated by the architectural development entailing carbon saving.
-These points are discussed below.
+To our knowledge, our study is the first incorporating both, tree architectural development and functional traits, in relation with the environment.
+It is also the first to quantify functional traits for an Amazonian generalist species regarding soil types: FS and WS.
+Our pedological analysis confirmed strong contrasts in soil characteristics between FS and WS, opening the possibility of soil-related phenotypic response.
+The soil-response of functional traits was rather weak, whereas the soil-response of architectural development was rather strong and dominated the phenotypic response of C. obtusa to the WS-FS contrast, leading to soil-response strategy modulating resource use (mediated by growth) rather than resource acquisition (mediated by functional traits).